The SOPHIE search for northern extrasolar planets. XVI. HD 158259: A compact planetary system in a near-3:2 mean motion resonance chain: Complementary analysis of the time series

+The presence of signals in the ancillary indicators might give hints as to the instrumental and stellar features in the radial velocity.
+We are particularly interested in periodic signals, which could also appear in the RV and mimic a planetary signal.
+To search for periodic signals, we analyzed the photometry and ancillary indicators with classical and $\ell_1$ periodograms.
+The periods found are used to build candidate quasi-periodic noise models in the RV.

+We first present the classical periodogram analysis.
+We computed the generalized Lomb-Scargle periodogram~\citep{ferrazmello1981, zechmeister2009} of the ancillary indicators on a grid of frequencies spanning from 0 to 1.5 cycles/day.
+We report the strongest periodic signatures.
+The false alarm probability (FAP) of the highest peaks of the periodograms were computed using the~\cite{baluev2008} analytical formula.
+After computing the periodogram and checking that no significant high frequency signal is found, we performed the search on a grid of frequencies from 0 to 0.95 cycle/day to avoid aliases in the one day region.
+We subtracted signals at the periods found iteratively and computed the periodograms of the residuals.
+We also applied $\ell_1$ periodograms for comparison purposes.

+The $\log R'_{Hk}$ analysis was performed after the data selection, which is presented in Section~\ref{app:dataselect}.
+The periodogram (see Fig.~\ref{fig:rhkperio}) presents a clear long-term trend and, besides peaks in the one day region, it peaks at 119 and 64 d.
+The iterative period search on a frequency grid from 0 to 0.95 cycle/day gives signals at 3500, 119, and 32 d, with FAPs $4\cdot 10^{-12}$, 0.18 and 0.14.
+The long-term signal in the $\log R'_{Hk}$ might correspond to a magnetic cycle.
+In Section~\ref{app:cv2}, we fit a Gaussian process model to the $\log R'_{Hk}$ data (see Fig.~\ref{fig:rhkgp}), which was used in the RV processing.

 The bisector span periodogram is presented in Fig.~\ref{fig:bistperio}.
-It presents peaks, in order of decreasing amplitude at 0.9857, 552, 85, 1576 and 23.5 days, where 0.9857 is an alias of 85 days.
-The false alarm probability of the highest peak is 0.08, which indicates that there is moderate evidence against the hypothesis that the bisector behaves like white noise.
-The iterative period search from 0 to 0.95 cycle/day points to signals at 550, 85 and 11.5 days with FAPs of 0.13, 0.21 and 0.25.
+It presents peaks, in order of decreasing amplitude at 0.9857, 552, 85, 1576, and 23.5 days, where 0.9857 is an alias of 85 days.
+The FAP of the highest peak is 0.08, which indicates \cht{marginal} evidence against the hypothesis that the bisector behaves like white noise.
+The iterative period search from 0 to 0.95 cycle/day points to signals at 550, 85, and 11.5 d with FAPs of 0.13, 0.21, and 0.25.

-The $\log R'_{Hk}$ periodogram (see Fig.~\ref{fig:rhkperio}) presents a clear long term trend and, besides peaks in the one day region, peaks at 119 and 64 d.
-The iterative period search on a frequency grid from 0 to 0.95 cycle/day gives signals at 3500, 119 and 32 d, with FAPs $4\cdot 10^{-12}$, 0.18 and 0.14.
-This analysis does not include all the $\log R'_{Hk}$ measurements.
-The selection of the measurements is presented below.
+In Fig.~\ref{fig:photperio}, we represent the periodogram of the photometric data.
+The maximum peak occurs at a period of 0.979 days, which is an alias of 11.6 days, and has a FAP of 0.33.
+The iterative search yields 11.63 and 108 days as dominant periods with FAPs of 0.75 and 0.43.
+The fact that 11.5 days both appear in the bisector and photometry might indicate that there is a weak stellar feature at this period, which is possibly due to the rotation period or one of its harmonics. \cht{The fitted amplitudes of sine functions initialized at the orbital periods are given in Table~\ref{tab:tranist}.
+In each case, the peak-to-peak amplitude is very small (a fraction of a millimagnitude) and of the same order as its uncertainty. }